massimocandela/rpki-validator/README.md

 * Not valid prefix length
 * No ROA available for this prefix
 * `null` (when `valid` is `true`)

+The `covering` array is the list of ROAs covering the queried prefix.

 ## Multiple validations